bramcal/Q-VAT/README.md

 # **Q-VAT**

-The ImageJ macro will loop over all tiles and calculate morpholigcal read-outs that characterize the vascular network for each tile.
+The Q-VAT Imagej macro loops autmotically over the provided tiles and uses a succession of ImageJ commands to calculate morpholigcal read-outs that characterize the vascular network within each tile.

-Q-VAT requires 8-bit binary TIF Files
-Q-VAT maskingtool to perform the pre-processing
+ performs quantification of the vasculature based on the provided vascular mask and tissue mask.

 The Q-VAT tool is entirely automated and requires no user intervention during the analysis

 **File organization:**

+Q-VAT requires a fixed order of the files (exact naming is not important)

+Q-VAT requires 8-bit binary TIF Files

+When the pre-processing is performed using the Q-VAT Masking Tool, the files will be automatically saved according to the required file organization.

-done autmatically when the Q-VAT masking tool is used order of the files is important! (names are not important)
+order of the files is important! (names are not important)

 **Input Parameters:**